org-roam/org-roam-ui/README.md

 ### UI in general

-- File viewing using AST parsing
+- ~~File viewing using AST parsing~~
 - Displaying notes Andy Matushak style
 - Discovery options, e.g. "show shortest path between X and Y"

-### Beyond

-- Discuss the future of org-roam-ui with us [here!](https://github.com/org-roam/org-roam-ui/discussions/6)
+# Feedback

+For feature suggestions, please make an issue or check out the discussions for [major](https://github.com/org-roam/org-roam-ui/discussions/66) and [minor features](https://github.com/org-roam/org-roam-ui/discussions/6).
+For other feedback, please go to the [feedback discussion](https://github.com/org-roam/org-roam-ui/discussions/99), or open up a new one!

 # Contribute 💪